-8.7534.D Movement Therapy Exclusions and Limitations
+8.7532.D Movement Therapy Exclusions and Limitations

-- 1. Movement Therapy shall be recommended or prescribed by a therapist or physician who is an enrolled Medicaid Provider.
-The recommendation must include the medical or behavioral need to be addressed and expected outcome(s) from the therapy.
-The recommending therapist or physician must monitor the progress and effectiveness of the movement therapy at least quarterly. - 2.
-Movement therapy is only authorized as a treatment strategy for a specific medical or behavioral need and identified in the Member's care plan.
+- 1. Movement Therapy shall be recommended or prescribed by a therapist or physician who is an enrolled Medicaid provider.
+The recommendation must include the medical need to be addressed and expected outcome(s) from the therapy.
+The recommending therapist or physician must monitor the progress and effectiveness of the movement therapy at least quarterly.

+- 2. Movement therapy is only authorized as a treatment strategy for a specific medical or behavioral need and identified in the Member's Person-Centered Support Plan.

 - 3. Movement Therapy is not available under the waiver if it is available under the Medicaid State Plan, Early and Periodic Screening, Diagnostic and Treatment (EPSDT) or from a Third-Party Resource.

 - 4. HCBS Children's Extensive Services (CES) Waiver

 - a.
 The following items are excluded and are not eligible for reimbursement:

 - i.
 Fitness training (personal trainer);

 - ii.
 Warm water therapy;

 - iii.
 Experimental treatments or therapies; and

 - iv.
 Yoga.

 - 5. HCBS Supported Living Services (SLS) Waiver:

 - a.
 The following items are excluded and are not eligible for reimbursement:

 - i.
 Acupuncture;

 - ii.
 Chiropractic care;

 - iii.
-Fitness trainer;
+Fitness trainer:

 - iv.
 Equine therapy;

 - v.
 Art therapy;

 - vi.
 Warm water therapy;

 - vii.
 Experimental treatments or therapies; and

 - viii.
 Yoga.

-8.7534.E Movement Therapy Provider Agency Requirements
+8.7532.E Movement Therapy Provider Agency Requirements

 - 1. Movement therapy shall be provided by a licensed, certified, registered, or accredited professional.
 Intervention shall be related to an identified medical and/or behavioral need.
 Movement therapy shall be reimbursed only when: - a.
-The provider is licensed, certified, registered or accredited, and be in good standing, by an appropriate national accreditation association. - b.
+The provider is licensed, certified, registered or accredited by an appropriate national accreditation association in the profession;

+b.
 The Medicaid State Plan therapist or physician identifies the need for the service, establishes the goal for the treatment and monitors the progress of that goal at least quarterly.

-8.7535 Non-Medical Transportation
+8.7533 Non-Medical Transport

-8.7535.A Non-Medical Transportation Eligibility
+8.7533.A Non-Medical Transportation Eligibility

-1. Non-medical Transportation (NMT) is a covered benefit available to Members enrolled in one of the following HCBS waivers:
+- 1. Non-medical Transportation (NMT) is a covered benefit available to Members enrolled in one of the following HCBS waivers:

 - a.
 Brain Injury Waiver

 - b.
 Community Mental Health Supports Waiver

-- c.
-Complementary and Integrative Health Waiver
+- Complementary and Integrative Health Waiver

 - d.
 Developmental Disabilities Waiver

 - e.
 Elderly, Blind, and Disabled Waiver

 - f.
 Supported Living Services Waiver

-8.7535.B Non-Medical Transportation Definition
+8.7533.B Non-Medical Transportation Definition

-- 1. Non-medical Transportation (NMT) services means transportation which enables eligible Members to gain physical access to non-medical community services and supports, as required by the Person-Centered Support Plan to prevent institutionalization. - 2, Non-Medical Transportation Provider (provider) means a Provider Agency that has met all standards and requirements as specified in Section 8.7535.E.
+1. Non-medical Transportation (NMT) services means transportation which enables eligible Members to gain physical access to non-medical community services and supports, as required by the Person-Centered Support Plan to prevent institutionalization.

-8.7535.C Non-Medical Transportation Inclusions
+8.7533.C Non-Medical Transportation Inclusions

-- 1. Non-Medical Transportation is authorized for Organized Health Care Delivery System (OHCDS), for the reimbursement only for purchased bus tickets and passes. - 2.
-HCBS Elderly, Blind, Disabled (EBD) Waiver; Complementary and Integrative Health (CIH) Waiver; Community Mental Health Supports (CMHS) Waiver; Brain Injury (BI) Waiver: - a.
-Non-Medical Transportation services shall include, but not be limited to, transportation between the Member's home and non-medical services or supports such as Adult Day Centers, shopping, activities that encourage community integration, counseling sessions not covered by State Plan, and other services as required by the care plan to prevent institutionalization. - 3.
+- 1. HCBS Elderly, Blind, Disabled (EBD) Waiver; Complementary and Integrative Health (CIH) Waiver; Community Mental Health Supports (CMHS) Waiver; Brain Injury (BI) Waiver: - a.
+Non-Medical Transportation services shall include, but not be limited to, transportation between the Member's home and non-medical services or supports such as Adult Day Centers, shopping, activities that encourage community integration, counseling sessions not covered by State Plan, and other services as required by the care plan to prevent institutionalization. - 2.
 HCBS Developmental Disabilities (DD) Waiver: - a.
-Non-Medical Transportation enables Members to gain access to Day Habilitation Services and Supports, Prevocational Services and Supported Employment Services to include a member's workplace. - 4.
-HCBS Supported Living Services (SLS) Waiver: - a.
-Non-Medical Transportation enables Members to gain access to the community, Day Habilitation Services and Supports, Prevocational Services and Supported Employment Services.
+Non-Medical Transportation enables Members to gain access to Day Habilitation Services and Supports, Prevocational Services and Supported Employment Services. - 3.
+HCBS Supported Living Services (SLS) Waiver: - Non-Medical Transportation enables Members to gain access to the community, Day Habilitation Services and Supports, Prevocational Services and Supported Employment Services

-8.7535.D Exclusions and Limitations
+8.7533.D Exclusions and Limitations